WebAssembly/exception-handling/document/core/exec/runtime.rst

      \TRAP
    \end{array}

+**TODO: add a result value for an unhandled exception** (e.g., |EXCEPTION|)

 .. note::
    In the current version of WebAssembly, a result can consist of at most one value.

-.. index:: ! store, function instance, table instance, memory instance, exception instance, global instance, module, allocation
+.. index:: ! store, function instance, table instance, memory instance, tag instance, global instance, module, allocation
    pair: abstract syntax; store
 .. _syntax-store:
 .. _store: